TobiasGroeschner/udacity-data-science-project-2/Project-3/Readme.md

 ### How to interact with this project
-- clone the project `git clone https://github.com/TobiasGroeschner/udacity-data-scientist.git`
+- clone the project `git clone https://github.com/TobiasGroeschner/udacity-data-scientist.git` and play around with the Notebook.

 ### Results
 #### Part I : Exploratory Data Analysis